opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/airtable.rst

 Creation
 --------

+.. admonition:: Caution
+   :class: caution

+   It is mandatory to be owner of the Airtable table to be able to connect it to Opendatasoft.

 1. Find your Airtable API URL from :

 - your workspace : Help > API documentation > [your base] > Authentication